fatmazaman/AlgorithmJS/README.md

 # AlgorithmJS
 An introduction to Understanding and impelementing Core Data Structure and Algorithms Fundamentals.

-1. Reverse String
+1. reverse String
-2. Palindrome
+2. palindrome
 3. reverseInteger
 4. isEquivalent
 5. useful_Functions